mroctavious/Tochcrypt/README.md

 ----
 MIT License

-Copyright (c) 2019 Eric Octavio Rodríguez García
+Copyright (c) 2020 Eric Octavio Rodriguez Garcia

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal